Fair Housing & Non-Discrimination

 Title VI

 Title VI of the Civil Rights Act of 1964 prohibits discrimination based on race, color or national origin in any program or activity receiving federal financial assistance.
 The intent of the law is to ensure that all persons are afforded equal opportunity to participate in federally funded programs regardless of race, color or national origin.
 The Tennessee Department of Human Resources (DoHR) is responsible for enforcing Title VI in Tennessee.
-To learn more about Title VI or to file an online Title VI complaint against a Tennessee agency, visit DoHR’s website.
+To learn more about Title VI, visit DoHR’s website.
 THDA submits a Title VI Implementation Plan to DoHR each year to on activities and compliance with Title VI.

 Fair Housing Act

 The Fair Housing Act or Title VIII of the Civil Rights Act of 1968, as amended, prohibits discrimination in the sale, rental and financing of dwellings and in other housing-related transactions, based on race, color, national origin, religion, sex, familial status and disability.
-Click here for information from the Department of Housing and Urban Development (HUD) on Equal Housing Opportunity.
+Learn more about your legal rights and Fair Housing from the Department of Housing & Urban Development (HUD).

 Tennessee Human Rights Act & Tennessee Disability Act

 The Tennessee Human Rights Act & Tennessee Disability Act prohibit discrimination related to housing, public accommodations, and employment based on race, creed, color, religion, sex, disability, national origin, age (40 and over), and veteran status, as well as familial status in housing and retaliation in employment, housing, and public accommodations.
-The Office of the Attorney General’s Civil Rights Enforcement Division is responsible for enforcing the Tennessee Human Rights and Disability Acts.
+The Office of the Attorney General’s Civil Rights Enforcement Division is responsible for enforcing the Tennessee Human Rights and Disability Acts, including the intake and investigation of complaints that allege discrimination covered by Title VI.

 Violence Against Women Act (VAWA)